Edinburgh Trams

-On 31 May 2014, the tramway was officially opened to the public, but only between the airport and York Place.
-The service is operated by Edinburgh Trams Ltd., a wholly owned subsidiary of Transport for Edinburgh, in which the City of Edinburgh Council has a controlling interest.
+The service is operated by Edinburgh Trams Ltd., a wholly owned subsidiary of Edinburgh Transport Holdings, in which the City of Edinburgh Council has a controlling interest.
 The service is equipped with 27 CAF Urbos 3 vehicles.
 It runs at a seven-minute interval for most of the day, seven days per week.
 Fares and ticketing are integrated with Lothian Buses, with the same fares charged on both systems, except for services to the airport where the tram is more expensive.
 In May 2025, contactless payment was introduced for the trams, with a 'tap on, tap off' scheme.